 - Skin tone, on the other hand, can influence scar visibility, with darker skin sometimes contrasting more sharply with the pale shade of a mature scar.

-The exact surgical techniques used during your breast reduction will be chosen based on your specific needs; larger reductions may require more incisions and, therefore, more scarring.
+The exact surgical technique used during your breast reduction will be chosen based on your specific needs; larger reductions may require more incisions and, therefore, more scarring.
 There are two main techniques used in breast reduction:

 The first “short scar” technique, the circular incision, simply requires an incision around the areola (the small circular area around the nipple).
 This is suitable for patients who require smaller reductions that are minimally invasive.